Do not resuscitate: USA

+UK

 In the UK, emergency care and treatment plans (e.g. ReSPECT) are clinical recommendations written by healthcare professionals after discussion with patients or their relatives about their priorities of care.
 Research has found that the involvement of patients or their family in forming ECTP recommendations is variable.
 In some situations (where there are limited treatment options available, or where the patient is likely to deteriorate quickly) healthcare professionals will not explore the patient's preferences, but will instead ensure that patients or their relatives understand what treatment will or will not be offered.

+Storage and communication

+In the US, Physician Orders for Life-Sustaining Treatment (POLST) documents are the usual place where a DNR is recorded outside hospitals.

+A disability rights group criticizes the process, saying doctors are trained to offer very limited scenarios with no alternative treatments, and steer patients toward DNR.
+They also criticize that DNR orders are absolute, without variations for context.
+The Mayo Clinic found in 2013 that "Most patients with DNR/DNI (do not intubate) orders want CPR and/or intubation in hypothetical clinical scenarios," so the patients had not had enough explanation of the DNR/DNI or did not understand the explanation.

 Medical jewellery

-Medical bracelets, medallions, and wallet cards from approved providers allow for identification of DNR patients outside in home or non-hospital settings.
-Each state has its own DNR policies, procedures, and accompanying paperwork for emergency medical service personnel to comply with such forms of DNR.
+Medical bracelets, medallions, and wallet cards from approved providers allow for identification of DNR patients in home or non-hospital settings.
+In the US each state has its own DNR policies, procedures, and accompanying paperwork for emergency medical service personnel to comply with such forms of DNR.

 DNR tattoos

 There is a growing trend of using DNR tattoos, commonly placed on the chest, to replace other forms of DNR, but these often cause confusion and ethical dilemmas among healthcare providers.
-Laws vary from state to state regarding what constitutes a valid DNR and currently do not include tattoos.
+Laws vary from place to place regarding what constitutes a valid DNR and currently do not include tattoos.
 End of life (EOL) care preferences are dynamic and depend on factors such as health status, age, prognosis, healthcare access, and medical advancements.
 DNR orders can be rescinded while tattoos are far more difficult to remove.
 At least one person decided to get a DNR tattoo based on a dare while under the influence of alcohol.